Pylons/pyramid/docs/narr/hooks.rst

 When :mod:`repoze.bfg` can't map a URL to view code, it invokes a :term:`not found view`, which is a :term:`view callable`.
 The view it invokes can be customized through application configuration.
-This view can be configured in via :term:`imperative configuration` or :term:`ZCML`.
+This view can be configured via :term:`imperative configuration` or :term:`ZCML`.

 .. topic:: Using Imperative Configuration